 Karlene Sugarman explains how to approach goal-setting with your team.

 In sports, as well as in life, it is very important to set goals for yourself.
 They provide direction so that you can achieve the things that will bring you happiness and success.
-When setting goals the succession of events goes like this: set a goal, have a detailed plan, commit to that plan, and then take action.
+When setting goals, the succession of events goes like this: set a goal, have a detailed plan, commit to that plan, and then act.
 Sound easy?
 It can be if you take goal setting seriously and approach it systematically.

 First you need a long-term goal.
 A long-term goal is an objective statement about a specific achievement that can be measured.
 What is it the team wants to accomplish?
 Or, what is it I want to achieve?
 An example of this would be "to finish 50th or above at the end of season," or "to have a fielding percentage of at least 94% at the end of the season."
 When most players are asked what their goal is they typically reply, "I want to win," "Play in the pros," or "Be the best."
 These statements tell you little on how to achieve this and they do not direct your behaviour.
 It is very important for the team, coaches and individual players to have a long-term goal in mind.
 Approach your long-term goal incrementally - one game at a time, one practice at a time and one short-term goal at a time - otherwise it may seem too overwhelming and out of reach.
 Place all your efforts and energy into achieving this goal.
 Keeping in mind, "What is it I need to do to attain my definitive goal?"
 If you are not sure of numbers, a suggestion is to look at the numbers from last year, as well as the numbers of the team that won the league/conference and make a realistic assessment that way.
 Coaches should help their athletes set team goals, as well as encourage them to set individual goals that coincide with the team's goals.